Movie of the Week Blogathon: Gidget Grows Up

 I’ve always enjoyed how Valentine brings comic relief to Room 222’s opening credits.
-I prefer the original credits, because I love seeing Mr. Dixon getting out of his red sports car and Principal Kaufman pulling up into his “Principal Only” space.
+The original credits are my favorite, because I love seeing Mr. Dixon getting out of his red sports car and Principal Kaufman pulling up into his “Principal Only” space.
 (The principal is played by Michael Constantine, who later played the father in My Big Fat Greek Wedding who sprayed Windex on everything.)
-In the original version, Valentine pauses in the doorway of a bus, and the doors close on her.
+In that version, Valentine pauses in the doorway of a bus, and the doors close on her.
 Oh, Karen!
 In the second version, she clumsily drops a big stack of books she’s carrying while Principal Kaufman, Mr. Dixon, and Miss McIntyre smile and shake their heads at her endearing klutziness.
 Not one of them helps her pick up the books.

 Apparently Valentine is clumsy in real life.
 According to a 1972 story in the Santa Fe New Mexican, “She was the last of five contestants to try for the role of Alice Johnson.
 Unlike the other girls, who appeared chic and efficient, Karen fumbled for a chair, dropped her purse, and as she made a grab for it, lost her glasses, which had been perched on top of her head.
 As she stopped to retrieve them, the script slid off her lap.
 Producer Reynolds was delighted!
 ‘You’re exactly what I am looking for,’ he told her.”

 Gidget Grows Up is written by John McGreevey.
 When I hear his name, I picture it in white Times Roman caps with B-roll of mountains behind it.
-I’ve seen it that way many times, because he wrote many classic episodes of The Waltons, in the early seasons when the show was good.
+I’ve seen it that way many times at the start of The Waltons, because McGreevey wrote many classic episodes of that series in the early seasons when the show was good.
 He penned one of my Season 1 favorites, “The Hunt.”
 That’s the one where John Boy has a crisis about his manhood when he hesitates to shoot a turkey.
 McGreevey also wrote for series like Family Affair and My Three Sons, as well as the Gidget TV series.
 So clearly he’s the right man for the job.